glentner/SLiPy/README.md

 To install SLiPy, there is no setup procedure.
-Simply download the package, either by clicking on the download link for a *tar* or *zip* archive or by cloning it (`git clone http://github.com/glentner/SLiPy`).
-Extract it's contents to wherever you like in a directory (ostensibly names *slipy*, but actually you can call this library whatever you want as well because all the imports are *relative*).
+Simply download the package, either by clicking on the download link for a *tar* or *zip* archive or by cloning it - `git clone http://github.com/glentner/SLiPy`.
+Extract it's contents to wherever you like in a directory (ostensibly named *slipy*, but actually you can call this library whatever you want as well because all the imports are *relative*).
 Then add the parent directory to your `PYTHONPATH` if it isn't already.
 For example: